 Again, the results echoed those found in small-scale experiments with real people.
-The researchers found that collaborative inhibition increased as the groups grew from two to seven members - each additional member improved the overall recall of collaborative groups but these groups continued to lag behind the performance of the same number of individuals working in isolation.
+The researchers found that collaborative inhibition increased as the groups grew from two to seven members - each additional member improved the overall recall of collaborative groups, but the performance of these groups continued to lag behind that of the same number of individuals working in isolation.